 I make software that small teams actually open on Monday.

-I’m a developer and designer based in Florida.
+I’m a freelance developer and designer based in Florida.
 Sixteen years as a product manager in multi-family software, hobby-coding the whole way through, before I started shipping seriously.
-I run my own SaaS, ottomated.io, and I take on a small number of client projects each year.
+I run my own SaaS, ottomated.io, and take on a small number of client projects each year.

 Six things I’ve learned the hard way